NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ### Repository Type and URL

-✔️ CONSIDER including a repository type and URL to make it easy for package consumers to view sourecode and package documentation (only if public).
+✔️ CONSIDER including a repository type and URL to make it easy for package consumers to view source code, report issues, and view repository documentation (only if public).

 ✔️ CONSIDER setting up [Source Link](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/sourcelink) to add source control metadata to your assemblies and NuGet package.
 > Source Link will automatically adds `Repository URL` and `Repository Type` to the package metadata.
 It also adds the specific commit associated with your package version.